juicysteak7/FuncChatApp/README.md

 # Haskell Chat (IRC) App
 This is a haskell stack chat application.

+## To Build Application
+Make sure to install latest version of stack

+Run "stack build"

 ### To Run Server
 Use the stack command "stack run server"